pranav-P92/AWS-SAA/README.md

     - Routing policy
 - You pay $0.50 per month per hosted zone.

-### Amazon RDS
+### **Amazon RDS**

 - RDS : Relational Database Service
 - Instead of installing a database on your own server, AWS gives you a ready-to-use database.

 Advantage over using RDS VS deploying DB on EC2

 - RDS is a managed service:
     - continuous backups and restore to specific timestamps
-  - Sets up the database
     - Updates software (patching)
-  - Provides security
     - Scales storage and performance

-### RDS storage auto scaling
+**RDS storage auto scaling**

-- helps to incease storage on your RDS DB instance dynamically.
+- helps to increase storage on  RDS DB instance dynamically.
 - when RDS detects running out of database storage, it scales automatically.(avoid manual scaling)
-- useful for application with unpredictable workloads
+- useful for application with unpredictable workloads.

-### RDS Read Replicas for read scalability
+**RDS Read Replicas for read scalability**

--  copies of your database used to handle more read traffic and improve performance
+- copies of the database used to handle more read traffic and improve performance

-- You have one main database (primary DB).
+- have one main database (primary DB).
 - AWS creates copies (Read Replicas) of that database.
-- These replicas are used only for reading data.
+These replicas are used only for reading data.

-Writes (INSERT, UPDATE, DELETE) → go to the main DB Reads (SELECT) → go to Read Replicas
+**Writes** (INSERT, UPDATE, DELETE) → go to the main DB **Reads** (SELECT) → go to Read Replicas
-This spreads the load and makes your app faster.
+- This spreads the load and makes your app faster.

-- upto 15 read replicas
+- Supports upto 15 read replicas.
-- within AZ, Cross AZ , Cross region
+- within AZ, Cross AZ , Cross region.
--  Replication is ASYNC, so reads are eventually consistent
-  example: If many users are reading data (like viewing products, posts, etc.), one DB can get slow.
+- Replication is ASYNC, so reads are eventually consistent **example**: If many users are reading data (like viewing products, posts, etc.), one DB can get slow.
 Read Replicas handle those reads, so the main DB is not overloaded.

-- RDS read replicas within the same region- dont pay the fee. for cross region - fees are applicable
+- RDS read replicas within the same region- don’t pay the fee. for cross region - fees are applicable

-### RDS Multi AZ (Disaster Recovery)
+**RDS Multi AZ (Disaster Recovery)**

 AWS creates two copies of your database:

 - Primary DB (active)
 - Standby DB (backup, in another Availability Zone)

-- Your app connects only to the primary DB
-AWS automatically copies data to the standby (synchronously) If the primary fails → AWS automatically switches (failover) to the standby
+- Your app connects only to the primary DB, AWS automatically copies data to the standby DB(synchronously) If the primary fails → AWS automatically switches to the standby DB.

-SYNC replication:
-Data is written to both primary and standby at the same time.
+**SYNC replication:** Data is written to both primary and standby at the same time.

-ASYNC replication:
-Data is written to primary first, then copied later to replicas.
+**ASYNC replication:** Data is written to primary first, then copied later to replicas.

-note: The Read Replicas be setup as Multi AZ for Disaster Recovery
+**note**: The Read Replicas be setup as Multi AZ for Disaster Recovery

-### RDS from Single AZ to Multi AZ
+**RDS from Single AZ to Multi AZ**

-Single-AZ → one database in one data center
+Single-AZ → one database in one data centre
  Multi-AZ → one primary DB + one standby DB in another zone

 converting Single AZ -> Multi AZ

 - Go to RDS Dashboard
 - Select your database
 - Click Modify
-- Enable Multi-AZ deployment
+- Enable Multi-AZ deployment:
     - A snapshot is taken
     - A new DB is restored form the snapshot in a new AZ
-    - Synchronization is established between the two DBs.
+    - Synchronisation is established between the two DBs.
 - Save changes

-### RDS Custom
+**RDS Custom**

 RDS Custom = Managed database + root/admin access
- Normal RDS is fully managed, so:
-    - You can’t access OS
-    - You can’t install custom software
+Normal RDS is fully managed, so You can’t access OS and  can’t install custom software.

-RDS Custom:
+RDS Custom can:

 - Configure settings
 - Access the operating system (SSH or SSH session manager)
 - Install custom agents, tools, or patches
-- Customize database settings deeply
+- Customise database settings deeply
-Use features not allowed in standard RDS

 Supported databases:

 - Oracle
 - SQL Server

-### Amazon Aurora
+### **Amazon Aurora**

 Aurora = faster, more powerful version of MySQL/PostgreSQL in AWS

 Key features:

 - High performance
 - Up to 5× faster than MySQL
-- Up to 3× faster than PostgreSQL
-📈 Auto scaling storage
+- Up to 3× faster than PostgreSQL; Auto scaling storage
-- Storage automatically grows (up to 128 TB)
+- Storage automatically grows (up to 128 TB) - High availability
-🔁 High availability
 - Data is copied across multiple Availability Zones
-- Automatic failover
-📖 Read scaling
 - Supports up to 15 Read Replicas
 - Helps handle heavy read traffic
-🔒 Reliability
 - Continuous backups to S3
 - Self-healing storage system

-### Aurora High availability and Read scaling
+**Aurora High availability and Read scaling**

-- 6 copies of your data across 3AZ:
+- 6 copies of your data across 3 AZ:
-    - 4 copies out of 6 needed for writes
+    - 4 copies out of 6 needed for writes (4/6)
-    - 3 copies out of 6 need for read
+    - 3 copies out of 6 need for read (3/6)
     - self healing with peer to peer replication
     - storage is striped across 100s of volumes
-- One aurora instance takes writes (master)
+- **One aurora instance takes writes (master)**
 - automated failover for master in less than 30 seconds

-### Aurora DB Cluster
+**Aurora DB Cluster**

-- has shared storage volume (auto scaling from 16gb to 256 tb)
+- shared storage volume (auto scaling from 16Gb to 256 Tb)
 - writer endpoint pointing to the master (WRITES)
 - reader endpoint connection load balancing (connected to replicas- READ)

-### Aurora Replicas - Auto Scaling
+**Aurora Replicas - Auto Scaling**

 - automatically adds or removes read replicas based on demand.
-example:
+**example**:
     - You have an Aurora database cluster (1 writer + some readers).
     - AWS monitors load (like CPU or connections).
-- If traffic increases 👉 it adds read replicas.
+    - If traffic increases : it adds read replicas.
-- If traffic drops 👉 it removes extra replicas.
+    - If traffic drops : it removes extra replicas.

-### Aurora custom endpoints
+**Aurora custom endpoints**

-- manual grouping of replicas for targeted traffic routing
+- manual grouping of replicas for targeted traffic routing.
 - Instead of sending all read traffic to all replicas, you can control where queries go.

-### Aurora Serverless
+**Aurora Serverless**

 - version of Amazon Aurora where you don’t manage database instances at all.
-👉 AWS automatically:
+ AWS automatically:
     - Starts the database
     - Scales capacity up/down
-- Can even pause when not in use
+    - Can pause when not in use
     - good for infrequent, intermittent or unpredictable workloads
-- no capacity planning needed
     - pay per second

-  ### RDS Backups
+    **RDS Backups**

     - automated Backups:
         - daily full backup of the database
         - transaction logs are backed-up by RDS every 5minutes.
         - ability to restore to any piont in time
     - Manual DB snapshots:
         - manually triggered by the user
         - retention of backup for as long as you want.

 In a stopped RDS DB, you will still pay for storage.
 If you plan on stopping it for long time, then take a snapshot and restore instead.

-### Aurora Backups
+**Aurora Backups**

 - automated backups
     - 1 to 35 days
     - point in time recovery in that timeframe.
 - Manual DB snapshots:
     - manually triggered by the user
     - retention of backup for as long as you want.

-  ### RBS & Aurora restore options
+    **RBS & Aurora restore options**

     - Restoring a RDS/ Aurora backup or a snapshot creates a new DB.
     - Restoring MySQL RDS DB from S3
         - create a backup of your on-premise database
         - store it on amazon s3
         - restore the backup file onto a new RDS instance running MySQL
     - Restoring MySQL Aurora cluster from S3
         - create a backup of your on-premises database using Percona XtraBackup
         - store the backup file on amazon S3
         - restore the backup file onto a new aurora cluster running MySQL

-    ### Aurora DB cloning
+    **Aurora DB cloning**

     - create a new copy of an Aurora database cluster very quickly—without copying all the data.
     - faster than snapshot & restore.
     - uses copy-on-write protocol.

-  ### RDS & Aurora Security
+    **RDS & Aurora Security**

     - At rest encryption:
-    - DB master & replicas are encrypted using AWS KMS - must be defined at launch time.
+        - DB master & replicas are encrypted using **AWS KMS** - must be defined at launch time.
         - If the master is not encrypted, the read replicas cannot be encrypted.
         - To encrypt and un-encrypted DB, go through a DB snapshot & restore as encrypted.

-- In-flight encryption: Data is encrypted while traveling between your application and the database
+    - **In-flight encryption:** Data is encrypted while traveling between your application and the database
     - uses SSL/TLS protocols
     - prevent man-in-the-middle attacks
     - IAM authentication: IAM roles connect to DB (instead of username/pass)

-### RDS Proxy
+**RDS Proxy**

-- allows apps to pool and share DB connections established with the DB.
+- allows apps to reuse and share DB connections established with the DB.
 - Databases can struggle when there are too many connections.
-👉 Instead of every app opening its own DB connection:
+ Instead of every app opening its own DB connection:

-RDS Proxy reuses (pools) connections
-Reduces load on the database
+    - RDS Proxy reuses connections reduces load on the database serverless, autoscaling.
-serverless, autoscaling
 RDS proxy is never publicly accessible (must be accessed from VPC)

-Example
-1000 users hit your app
-Without proxy → 1000 DB connections ❌
+**Example:** 1000 users hit your app Without proxy → 1000 DB connections ❌
 With proxy → maybe only 100 active connections ✅

-### ElastiCache
+### **ElastiCache**

 - service that gives you a very fast in-memory cache.
 - caches are in-memory databases with high performance, low latency.
 - helps reduce load/traffic
--